 Who coaches your kids?

 Our coaching staff is led by our faculty-sponsor Dan Devitt and head coach Tracy Tefertiller (a DA in Santa Clara County).
 Jeff Hyman and Stanford Mock Trial President Liz Grant serve as assistant coaches for the Varsity team.
-Kathy Julian is the head coach of our JV team, and Menlo alumna and Stanford Mock Trial, serves as an assistant coach for the program as well.
+Kathy Julian is the head coach of our JV team, and Menlo alumna and Stanford Mock Trial competitor Meredith Fenyo serves as the JV assistant coach.
+Ken Fenyo coaches pre-trial.
 All coaches try to work with kids across the program as much as possible.
 Multiple of the coaches had (or have) students at Menlo, and a number of those students participated (and participate) in the Mock Trial program.
 All our coaches volunteer their time, hundreds of hours each year, to work with the students and make our team the best that it can be.

 How can I quickly reach a coach?